 - Overview blog post on the various approaches to migration, the steps and processes.

-- Comprehensive website that includes information to Get Started, FAQs and other resources.
+- Comprehensive website for partners that includes information to Get Started, FAQs and other resources.

 - How to Migrate from VMware NSX for vSphere to NSX-T Guide a detailed.
 Technical guide.